 Reply Stop to opt out

-Pricing is per SMS and displayed in USD.
+Pricing is per unit (a unit is a single 160 character SMS) and displayed in USD.

 |US / Canada||$0.012|